-- Cyclonic inverter: The heat is distributed in a 3D pattern versus a straight line for more even cooking.
+Cyclonic inverter: The heat is distributed in a 3D pattern versus a straight line for more even cooking.

-- High wattage: The range of Panasonic microwaves culminates in the 1200-watt models.
+High wattage: The range of Panasonic microwaves culminates in the 1200-watt models.

-- Grill heater: Heat and cook in a more natural way with the attached internal grill element.
+Grill heater: Heat and cook in a more natural way with the attached internal grill element.

-- Convection: Enjoy dual-cooking when you switch from microwave heat to convection heating.
+Convection: Enjoy dual-cooking when you switch from microwave heat to convection heating.

-- Turbo defrost: Specialized defrosting process allows you to unfreeze food more quickly, without accidentally cooking it along the edges.
+Turbo defrost: Specialized defrosting process allows you to unfreeze food more quickly, without accidentally cooking it along the edges.

-- Best for Small families, large families, singles and couples.
+Best for: Small families, large families, singles and couples.
 Many of the ovens feature "family-size" capacity to make it easier to choose.

-Panasonic Microwave Company Profile
+Panasonic Microwave Company Information